thenanosoft/SQL-Exercise/Exercise/Lecture-11.md

 **The Number of columns and data types must be same.**

-> create table as student_info with new_Student-info
+> create new table with the name of new_Student_info

 ### INSERT INTO SELECT
 ```